January 10, 2026 · 10 min read

 How to Use This Glossary

-When reading contracts: Reference the Payment Terms and Program-Specific Terms sections.
-These are where unfavorable terms hide.
+When reading contracts: Start with Payment Terms and Program-Specific Terms — that's where unfavorable clauses hide.
+Missing a negative carryover provision can cost you months of earnings.

-When evaluating programs: Compare using the Commission Models and Revenue Calculations sections.
+When evaluating programs: Compare using Commission Models and Revenue Calculations.
 A 50% RevShare program with negative carryover can pay less than 35% without it.

 Final Thoughts

-Casino affiliate marketing has its own language because it's a complex industry with money on the line.
-Programs use specific terms because precision matters when calculating commissions on millions of dollars in player activity.
+Casino affiliate marketing has its own language because precision matters when commissions are calculated on millions of dollars in player activity.
+Ambiguity costs money — usually yours, if you don't understand what you're agreeing to.

 Ready to start?
 Check out our complete beginner's guide to casino affiliate marketing, learn how to choose your first program, and see our list of beginner-friendly programs that accept new affiliates.